 Separate form to be completed for each medication

 Name of pupil:

 Date of Birth:

 Boarding House:

 Medical Condition:

 Name of medication:

 Dose of medication:

 Frequency/timings of medication:

 Start date of treatment:

 Review/end date of treatment:

 Medication can be stored in pupil's own locked facility.
 YES / NO

 Pupil understands never to give their medication to another pupil YES / NO

 Pupil has proven themselves to be reliable YES / NO

 Full understanding of reasons for medicine YES / NO

 Awareness of potential side effects YES / NO

 Pupil knows how and when to take medication YES / NO

-Important: If a pupil is not keeping medication locked away or staff are concerned about their ability to self-medicate, the right to self-medication will be removed. ut
+Important: If a pupil is not keeping medication locked away or staff are concerned about their ability to self-medicate, the right to self-medication will be removed.

 Pupil signature:

-Boarding staff signature:

 Date:

+Boarding staff/School nurse signature: